PREGNANCY, BABIES & PETS

 INTRODUCTIONS

-Of course cats are very curious by nature, and eventually your cat will come out of hiding in order to investigate the new arrival.
-Once he does, allow him the opportunity to see and smell your baby, either whilst he is being cradled in your arms, as he lies in his bouncer or on a rug on the floor.
-Don’t panic if your cat gets close enough to sniff your baby’s head or sits near her.
+Of course, cats are very curious by nature, and eventually your cat will come out of hiding in order to investigate the new arrival.
+Once they do, allow them the opportunity to see and smell your baby, either whilst they are being cradled in your arms, as they lay in their bouncer or on a rug on the floor.
+Don’t panic if your cat gets close enough to sniff your baby’s head or sits near them.
 As long as they are both under your supervision, allowing your cat to spend time with your baby, and with you, is a positive thing!

 DAILY ROUTINES AND QUALITY TIME